aulisse/google-cloud-storage-object-notarization/README.md

 # Disclaimer

-This is not an official Google API.
+This is not an official Google application.
 We are not responsible of any damage that could be done with it.
 Use it at your own risk.

 # License